Circular Quasiconformal Deturbulence: Geometry-Based Restoration from Multiple Turbulent Frames: Introduction

 A major challenge in image restoration arises from the lack of high-quality, paired label images for training supervised models.
 Supervised learning typically requires pairs of distorted and corresponding clear images, which are often difficult or even impossible to obtain in practice.
 For instance, in scenarios involving atmospheric turbulence, optical aberrations, or underwater imaging, capturing both the degraded and ground-truth images under identical conditions is infeasible.
 To address this limitation, existing approaches attempt to synthesize distorted images from available clear images using mathematical models or learn distortions from sequential frames in videos.
 While effective in certain cases, these methods often struggle to generalize across different distortion types and may introduce artifacts due to imperfect distortion modeling.

 In this work, we introduce a novel unsupervised learning framework for image restoration, named the Circular Quasi-Conformal Deturbulence (CQCD) model.
-Our approach is designed to handle complex geometric distortions, which typically arise from inhomogeneous media such as turbulent air, water, or other refractive environments.
-Unlike methods that rely on explicit supervision or approximate distortion priors, our model learns to restore images by leveraging a circular self-consistency constraint.
+Our approach is designed to recover a distortion-free scene given sequences suffered from complex geometric distortions, which typically arise from inhomogeneous media such as turbulent air, water, or other refractive environments.
+Unlike methods that rely on explicit supervision or approximate distortion priors, our model learns to restore images by leveraging a circular self-consistency constraint across input sequences.
 The core idea is to estimate a set of deformation mappings that warp the distorted images into a geometrically corrected form, followed by a deblurring process to enhance clarity.

 The CQCD model operates in a three-stage cycle.
 First, a sequence of distorted images undergoes feature extraction via a tight-frame transformation, which enhances structural details while reducing noise.
 These features are then fed into a mapping estimator, a neural network that predicts the deformation fields necessary to geometrically correct the images.
 The warped images, now free of geometric distortions, still retain residual blur due to resampling and the original degradation.
 To address this, a blur removal module is applied, producing a sharp, restored image.
-The final stage enforces cycle consistency by verifying whether the estimated inverse mappings can reintroduce the original distortions.
+The final stage promotes cycle consistency by verifying whether the estimated inverse mappings can reintroduce the original distortions.
 Specifically, by applying the inverse deformation to the restored image, we reconstruct an approximation of the input distorted images.
 If these reconstructed distortions align with the original inputs, the estimated mappings are deemed accurate.
-This ensures that the learned transformations faithfully model the true geometric distortions.
+This encourages the learned transformations to faithfully model the true geometric distortions.